olleholmgren/nightwish-blog/README.md

 [Back to top](<#table-of-content>)
 # Credits
-Inspiration regarding ReadMe structure and the ReadMe sections manual testing and deployment are taken from my fellow school mate Marcus Eriksson with his project portfolio work "Review | Alliance".
+Inspiration regarding structure with table of contents and the ReadMe sections manual testing and deployment are taken from my fellow school mate Marcus Eriksson with his project portfolio work "Review | Alliance".

 You can find his project here:
 * [Review | Alliance by Marcus Eriksson](https://github.com/worldofmarcus/project-portfolio-4/)